Top 10 Best Practices in Accounts Payable

 For instance, if vendor bills don’t match approved purchase orders (POs), contact the vendor to investigate the difference and resolve it before the due date.
 Never pay for a bill you know or suspect is incorrect.

-There are many steps you can take to prevent fraud in the accounts payable process.
+There are many steps you can take to prevent accounts payable fraud.
 These can include implementing strict controls on access to financial systems, regular vendor payment and invoice reviews, and implementing document fraud detection software.

 Note that any place where money is handled can pose a significant risk to a business, so it’s essential to implement policies and procedures to minimize that risk.

-Lastly, cross-referencing vendor information with data from the Chamber of Commerce (CoC) can also aid in identifying and preventing fraudulent activity.
+Lastly, cross-referencing vendor information with data from the Chamber of Commerce (CoC) can also aid in identifying and preventing vendor fraud.

-Whether you are using automated software for your AP process or doing it manually, it’s essential to regularly check for errors, duplicate invoices, and duplicate payments to vendors.
+Whether you are using invoice automation software for your AP process or doing it manually, it’s among accounts payable best practices to regularly check for errors, duplicate invoices, and duplicate payments to vendors.

 This can be done by periodically reviewing vendor invoices and purchase orders, as well as reconciling vendor statements to ensure that all payments have been correctly recorded and accounted for.